 The show was created by NC native Kevin Williamson (Scream; Scream II; I Know What You Did Last Summer; Teaching Mrs. Tingle).
 DAWSON’S CREEK is loosely based on Williamson's real-life experiences growing up in rural North Carolina.
 Fans of DAWSON’S CREEK can watch the show and see familiar sights of Wilmington and the island beaches when it airs on television.
 The series is now available on DVD and lives on in syndication.
 Paul Stupin, Tom Kapinos and Greg Prange were executive producers of DAWSON’S CREEK for Sony Pictures Television.

 From 2003 until 2011 another WB television series, “One Tree Hill,” filmed in Wilmington.
 In 2005, NBC’s one-season sci-fi series “Surface” lensed in Wilmington.
-The HBO series “Eastbound & Down,” NBC’s “Revolution,” (season 1), FOX’s series “Sleepy Hollow” (seasons 1 & 2) and the CBS series “Under the Dome” also filmed in Wilmington and the island beaches of Carolina Beach, Kure Beach and Wrightsville Beach.
+The HBO series “Eastbound & Down,” NBC’s “Revolution,” (season 1) and FOX’s series “Sleepy Hollow” (seasons 1 & 2).
+The CBS series “Under the Dome” and TNT's "Good Behavior" (seasons 1 & 2) also filmed in Wilmington and the island beaches of Carolina Beach, Kure Beach and Wrightsville Beach.

 Frequently Asked Questions about DAWSON’S CREEK: